-The ADS5273 provides an internal reference, or can optionally be driven with an external reference.
+The ADS5271 provides internal references, or can optionally be driven with external references.
 Best performance is achieved through the internal reference mode.

-The device is available in a PowerPAD TQFP-80 package and is specified over a -40°C to +85°C operating range.
+The device is available in a TQFP-80 PowerPAD package and is specified over a -40°C to +85°C operating range.